LiliaFramework/Lilia/documentation/docs/libraries/lia.item.md

 **Purpose**

-Retrieves an item instance by its numeric item ID and reports whether it is in an inventory or in the world.
+Retrieves an item instance by its numeric item ID and reports whether it is in an inventory, the world, or unknown.

 **Parameters**